|

 and bottom, respectively.
 If option -T is specified, set

 those margins to top and bottom.
-If no argument is given,
+If no measurement

-reset the margin to zero, or to the default (“7v 5v”) if -T
+arguments are given, reset the margins to zero, or, if -T

 WA [writer's-name [title]]